frizkyiman/fix-read-only/README.md

 repair_ro
 ```

-Note: You need reboot manually if the script fail to reboot after fixing the ro file system.

   The script will automatically check if the file system is read-only, repair it if needed, and restore it to read-write mode.

+  **Note:**
-  **Note:** If the repair is successful, the script will reboot the system to apply the changes.
+* If the repair is successful, the script will reboot the system to apply the changes.
+* You need reboot manually if the script fail to reboot after fixing the ro file system.